 The Applicant is now applying for a General Lease - Recreational Use for the use and maintenance of the existing pier, boat lift, and two mooring buoys.
-Staff recommends issuance of a General Lease - Recreational Use to the Applicant, to take effect on October 19, 2022.

 The subject pier, boat lift, and mooring buoys are privately owned and maintained and facilitate recreational boating.
 Recreational boating is a water-dependent use that is generally consistent with the common law Public Trust Doctrine.
 The California Legislature has identified private recreational boating facilities as an authorized use of Public Trust land.
 (Pub.
-Resources Code, § 6503.5.)
+Resources Code, §6503.5.)

-The subject pier is built on pilings with the area immediately upland of the pier being gently sloped and rocky.
-The immediate upland topography is relatively easy to traverse, with public access for pedestrians and lake-related activities available at varying water levels underneath the pier and along the shoreline within the Public Trust easement.
-The buoys are located directly lakeward of the upland property and occupy a relatively small area of the lake.
+The subject pier and boat lift were built on pilings with the area immediately upland of the pier being sloped and rocky.
+The immediate upland topography is moderately challenging to traverse, however public access for pedestrians and lake-related activities is available at varying water levels underneath the pier and by passing through the upland parcel within the Public Trust easement.
+The subject mooring buoys are located directly lakeward of the upland property and occupy a relatively small area of the lake.

-The subject pier, boat lift, and mooring buoys have existed for many years at this location and the Tahoe Regional Planning Agency (TRPA) registered the mooring buoys on September 5, 2019 (Registration No. 10897).
+The subject pier, boat lift, and mooring buoys have existed for many years at this location, and TRPA registered the buoys on September 22, 2019 (Registration No. 11169).

 The proposed lease does not alienate the State's fee simple interest or permanently impair public rights.
-The lease is limited to a 10-year term, does not grant the lessee exclusive rights to the lease premises, and reserves an easement to the public for

-Public Trust-consistent uses.
-Upon termination of the proposed lease, the lessee may be required to remove all improvements from State land and restore the lease premises to their original condition.
+The lease is limited to a 10-year term, does not grant the lessee exclusive rights to the lease premises, and reserves an easement to the public for Public Trust-consistent uses.
+Upon termination of the lease, the lessee may be required to remove all improvements from State land and restore the lease premises to their original condition.